HamzaLTUC/Reading_Notes-201/Class-01.md

 `<head >` : contain information about the page .
 `<title>` : title of tab show top of browsers

- • DOCTYPE declaration to tell a browser which version of HTML the page is using
+ • DOCTYPE declaration to tell a browser which version of HTML the page is using .

  • `<!-- -->`we use it to comment .

  • id attribute.  : It is used to uniquely identify that element from others.
 So we can style it as we want

  • Class attribute : identify several elements as being different from the other elements on the page.

 • Block elements : elements will always appear to start on a new line in the browser window.
 Such as `<p>` , `<h1>` , `<li>` ,

 • Inline elements : which continue on the same line such as `<a>` , `<b>` , `<img>`

-• `<div>`: allows us the group set of elements together in one block-level box
+• `<div>`: allows us the group set of elements together in one block-level box.

 • The `<span`> tag is an inline container used to mark up a part of a text, or a part of a document.

 • `<iframe>` little window that has been cut into your page.

 `< meta > ` contain information about webpage . its place inside the head